jalr4ever/Tiny-ReAct-Agent/README.md

 Inspired by [Tiny-Agent](https://github.com/KMnO4-zx/TinyAgent).

-An agent based on the [ReAct](https://arxiv.org/abs/2210.03629) developed using OpenAI's models, capable of utilizing external search capabilities.
+A tiny agent based on [ReAct](https://arxiv.org/abs/2210.03629), OpenAI API compatible, with built-in search capabilities.

 The purpose is to better understand the principles and implementation of [ReAct](https://arxiv.org/abs/2210.03629).